Dave Nichols is correct about DMT and the Pineal Gland…. Partially

 3 - Endorphins, especially dynorphin, are released during stress, and dynorphin has a very high affinity for the kappa opioid receptor, which can mediate hallucinations and out of body experiences.
 Other endorphins can mediate euphoria and analgesia.

 Very good point and an additional potential biochemical to add to the Endohuasca soup!
-The one note I’d like to make in regards to this comment is that there lies the potentiality that dynorphin is not only released during high stress but potentially deep relaxation as well (meditation, hypnosis).
+The one note I’d like to make in regards to this comment is that there lies the potentiality that dynorphin is not only released during high stress but potentially deep relaxation as well (meditation, sleep, hypnosis).
 Out of body experiences (OBEs) and hallucinatory phenomena have been reported during hypnagogic states as well as high stress moments so we must remain cognizant that there are multiple pathways to similar phenomena.
+A 1983 study published in Science would observe circadian based fluctuations of dynorphin in the hypothalamus of rats.
+It was observed that there was a 500% surge in dynorphin concentrations from 12am to 4am compared to waking state hypothalamic dynorphin levels.
+A 1999 study in the European Journal of Pharmacology would observe increased dynorphin A release in cerebrospinal fluid following intrathecal THC administration.

 I’d be interested to see future studies monitor the levels of dynorphin following Ayahuasca, DMT, and 5-MEO/Bufotenin administration.